 Since the FDA warned that power morcellation may spread undiagnosed uterine cancer, many patients are now looking for alternative to the risky procedure.

-Abdominal Hysterectomy and Myomectomy.
-Surgeons use these techniques to remove the uterus and fibroids whole through an incision in the abdomen, minimizing the chance of cancer spread.
+- Abdominal Hysterectomy & Myomectomy – Surgeons use these techniques to remove the uterus and fibroids whole through an incision in the abdomen, minimizing the chance of cancer spread.
 The main disadvantage to these procedures is a longer recovery time and greater chance of infection and pain because of the larger incisions.

 - En Bloc Resection – In cases of cervical or other cancer in the pelvis, doctors can cut out the uterus, cervix, bladder and part of the rectum.
 These organs are removed whole to avoid spreading cancer.
 Because it is major surgery, complications may be an issue.